forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 - Developer Edition
 - Enterprise Edition

-Activate Einstein for Developers(beta) by turning on an add-on scratch org feature.
+Activate Einstein for Developers by turning on an add-on scratch org feature.

 Edit and save the `config/project-scratch-def.json` file in your DX project to add the “`EinsteinGPTForDevelopers`” feature to your existing feature list.